-NOTICE OF THE PRESENCE OF ASBESTOS
+NOTICE OF THE PRESENCE OF ASBESTOS AND COVENANT

-- A. The Grantee is hereby informed and does acknowledge that nonfriable asbestos or asbestos-containing materials (ACM) have been found on the Property, as described in the Diagnostic Environmental Inc. report, Asbestos Survey Report, U.S. Army Corps of Engineers Fort Ord Installation, Fort Ord, California, dated April 26, 1993. - B. The Grantee covenants and agrees that its use and occupancy of the Property will be in compliance with all applicable laws relating to asbestos; and that the Grantor assumes no liability for future remediation of asbestos or damages for personal injury, illness, disability, or death, to the Grantee, its successors or assigns, sublessees, or to any other person, including members of the general public, arising from or incident to the purchase, transportation, removal, handling, use, disposition, or other activity causing or leading to contact of any kind whatsoever with asbestos on the Property, whether the Grantee, its successors or assigns have properly warned or failed to properly warn the individual(s) injured.
-The Grantee agrees to be responsible for any future remediation of asbestos found to be necessary on this Property.
+- 1. The Grantee is hereby informed and does acknowledge that nonfriable asbestos or asbestos-containing material (ACM) have been found on the Property, as described in the EBS and referenced asbestos surveys.
+The interior asbestos does not present a "release or threat of release into the environment" as defined by CERCLA. - with all applicable laws relating to asbestos; and that the Grantor assumes no liability for future remediation of asbestos or damages for personal injury, illness, disability, or death, to the Grantee, its successors or assigns, sublessees, or to any other person, including members of the general public, arising from or incident to the purchase, transportation, removal, handling, use, disposition, or other activity causing or leading to contact of any kind whatsoever with asbestos on the Property, whether the Grantee, its successors or assigns have properly warned or failed to properly warn the individual(s) injured.
+The Grantee agrees to be responsible for any future remediation of ACM, as identified in the FOST or found within buildings or structures on the Property.